Confluxion. PointConstruction Workflow AutomationBook a 20-min Call

 Do you do AI assistants too, or just dashboards and automation?

 Both.
-Our AI Trainings & Integrations practice covers Copilot rollouts for office staff, custom assistants trained on your specs and SOPs, and AI integrations into Sage, Procore, and SharePoint.
+Our AI Trainings practice covers Copilot rollouts for office staff, custom assistants trained on your specs and SOPs, and AI integrations into Sage, Procore, and SharePoint.
 The same fixed-price model applies.
 We start with the task, not the model — and pick the model based on your data sensitivity and existing licensing (Microsoft, Google, Anthropic, OpenAI).

 What size construction company is this for?

 Our sweet spot is general contractors and home builders doing roughly $20M to $200M in annual volume — large enough that manual workflows are bleeding real money, small enough that adding a six-figure head count for a data team isn't the right move.
-We've worked inside national home builders too and can scale up.
+We've worked inside a national home builder too and can scale up.

 Why construction specifically?